curry-packages/failfree/README.md

 Notes:
 ------

-- Contracts and nonfail specifications can also be stored in separate files.
+- Contracts and non-fail conditions can also be stored in separate files.
 When checking a module `m`, if there is a Curry module `m_SPEC` in the load path, the contents of `m_SPEC` is added to `m` before it is checked.

-- nonfail specifications for operators can be also specified by operations named by `op_xh1...hn'`, where each `hi` is a two digit hexadecimal number, into the name of corresponding to the ord values of `h1...hn`.
+- Non-fail conditions for operators can also be specified by operations named by `op_xh1...hn'`, where each
+  `hi` is a two digit hexadecimal number and the name of the operator corresponds to the ord values of `h1...hn`.
-  For instance, the nonfail specification for `&>` can be named `op_x263E'nonfail`.
+  For instance, the non-fail condition for `&>` can be named `op_x263E'nonfail`.

 - Operations defining contracts and properties are not verified.